 iDiv Summer School 2018 – Ecological Theory and Modelling for the Biodiversity Crisis

-The German Centre for Integrative Biodiversity Research (iDiv) conducts its fourth summer school “Ecological Theory and Modelling for the Biodiversity Crisis” from 20 to 31 August 2018 in Leipzig, Germany.
-The lead teacher is Henrique Pereira, iDiv Professor and Head of the research group Biodiversity Conservation.
+The German Centre for Integrative Biodiversity Research (iDiv) will conduct its fourth summer school “Ecological Theory and Modelling for the Biodiversity Crisis” from 20 to 31 August 2018 in Leipzig, Germany.
+The lead teacher is Henrique Pereira, iDiv Professor and head of the research group Biodiversity Conservation.
 Please find more information about the theme, contents and further teachers below.

 Over a period of two weeks, students will be immersed in a “hands-on” course addressing different topics on biodiversity conservation through modelling and informed by ecological theory.

-The course will address different levels of biological organization, from individuals to ecosystems, in a social-ecological perspective by considering both how biodiversity change is driven by society (with an emphasis on land-use change) and how society benefits from ecosystem services.
+The course will address different levels of biological organization, from individuals to ecosystems, in a social-ecological perspective.
+We will consider both how biodiversity change is driven by society (with an emphasis on land-use change) and how society benefits from ecosystem services.

 The summer school is aimed mainly at PhD students working on biodiversity topics, but applications from advanced master’s level students and postdocs will also be considered.
 Please note that basic knowledge of R and GIS is required, as the course emphasizes the development of R programming skills and spatial analysis.